Spectrum Care (Te Wai Kahukura Atawhai)

 About Spectrum Care (Te Wai Kahukura Atawhai)

-We’re an independent charitable trust that provides services for children, young people and adults with disabilities and their families.
+Were an independent charitable trust that provides support for children, young people and adults with disabilities and their whanau.

 Most of our services are accessed via NASC agencies.